 Form Books Covering Several Areas of Law

 - Hoffmann-Becking, M./Rawert, Peter (eds).
 Beck'sches Formularbuch zum Bürgerlichen, Handels- und Wirtschaftsrecht.
-12th edition.
+14th edition.
 München: C.H.
-Beck, 2016. (new edition every 3-4 years; covers civil, commercial and business law); (also available online in beck-online).
+Beck, 2022. (new edition every 3-4 years; covers civil, commercial and business law); (also available online in Beck-Online).

 - Locher, H./Mes, P. (eds).
 Beck'sches Prozessformularbuch.
-13th edition.
-München: Beck, 2016. (new edition every 3-4 years; compilation of forms on procedural issues in different subject areas; also available online in beck-online).
+15th edition.
+München: Beck, 2022. (new edition every 3-4 years; compilation of forms on procedural issues in different subject areas; also available online in Beck-Online).